rivernews/appl-tracky-spa/docs/dev/restful-saga/README.md

 # The key is reduce boilerplate, not reinventing the wheel

+### Challenge -2A: Approaching complex, high-level generalization: backward inference.
+Assume the factory generates an object containing everything.
+How should the factory-generated object be used?

 Inspired by [this post](https://notes.devlabs.bg/long-term-react-redux-spa-lessons-learned-14daca3a26ba), we can actually have these utilities to generate actions and reducers.
 We can start from the high-level.

 The operation flow: